tudasc/TypeART/README.md

 Using TypeART involves two phases:

-1. Compilation: Compile your code with Clang/LLVM (version 14) using the TypeART LLVM pass plugin.
+1. Compilation: Compile your code with Clang/LLVM using the TypeART LLVM pass plugin.
 The plugin (1) serializes static type information to a file and (2) instruments relevant allocations.
 See [Section 1.1](#11-compiling-a-target-code).
 2. Execution: Run the instrumented program with a TypeART runtime client, which uses the callback data to perform analysis facilitating the static type information.
 See [Section 1.2](#12-executing-an-instrumented-target-code).

 ### 1.1 Compiling a target code